ianm199/AlgorandIndexerAPIWrapper/README.md

 ### Using the API Client
 The main API interface is in [algo_indexer_api_v2.py](algo_indexer_api_v2.py) and the data models are in [models](models).

-Suppose you wanted to write some code to programattically check the state of an Algorand transaction here is an example:
+Suppose you wanted to write some code to programmatically check the state of an Algorand transaction here is an example:

 ```python
 from algo_indexer_api_v2 import APIUser